 In conclusion, I want to rehearse how you can reclaim your cutting edge with God:

 1. Admit that you need God.
 Verse 5 says when the young man lost the axe head “he cried out and said, “Alas, my master!
 For it was borrowed.””
 Don’t be ashamed to confess your mistake and ask God for help.

 2. Identify where you lost your usefulness.
 Elisha was careful to inquire where the loss occurred in verse 6: “Then the man of God said, “Where did it fall”?
 This is where the young man stepped forward and pointed where the axe head flew into the river.
 We too should confess to God where we lost our blessing.

 3. Work with God’s plan to restore your loss.
 Elisha said to the young man in verse 7, “Take it up for yourself.”
 So he put out his hand and took it.”

 An axe handle without the axe head is but a memory of what “once was.”
-Let God restore whatever you lost.
-It’s time to reclaim your cutting-edge.
+Let God restore whatever you lost so you can reclaim your cutting-edge.